Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/05_Ontologies.md

     - Benefits of using controlled vocabularies (for metadata)
 - If possible, include examples where ontologies are important to find datasets, for example, World Protein Databank.
 - For data stewards, ontologies help improve data interoperability and integration by using an established set of names and description of the knowledge from a discipline.
-- If the audience is known, give hints about specific ontologies and adapt the examples to the domain of the learners (see Resources 8, 9 for some examples).
+- If the audience is known, give hints about specific ontologies and adapt the examples to the domain of the learners (see Resources&nbsp;8, 9 for some examples).

 **Research and group discussion:**